paradigmxyz/sinker/README.md

 In Postgres, you might have a normalized schema like this:

-- A Student and a Teacher refers to a Person
+- A Student and a Teacher refer to a Person
 - A Course is taught by a Teacher
-- Students have taken and belong to many Courses through the Enrollment join table
+- Students have and belong to many Courses through the Enrollment join table

 ![schema](sinker_schema.png)